Jabran-dev/Smart-Agri/README.md

 ## Smart Agri Features

+1. The Smart Agri will automate the process of irrigation with the help of predefined planner.
+2. The Smart Agri will facilitate the process of fertilization by analyzing the need of crop.
+3. The Smart Agri will provide user option to update the planners for fertilization and irrigation.
+4. The Smart Agri will show the progress of irrigation and fertilization to user with the help of reports.

 ## Description of Files and Directories

 -   **config/project-scratch-def.json:** This file define the shape of scratch org.
 This will create an org for development and testing.